emre4809/JBG050-Group-4/README.md

 The statistical evaluation for the KDE can be found in the notebook "KDE evaluation.ipynb" in the KDE folder.
 This notebook loads the data from the SQL database, then performs the KDE statistical analysis found in the technical report

+Other files:
+Additional Models (VAR expanded, KDE).ipynb contains a rough exploration of a VAR model and KDE.
+(Unrelated to technical report)
+Comparison Functions VAR-KDE.ipynb contains a rough comparison of the discarded VAR model and KDE.
+(Unrelated to technical report)
+The "Old" folder contains exploration that was discarded or integrated into newer files.
+(Unrelated to technical report)